Selling a house with unpaid property taxes in Pasadena, CA? Eazy House Sale can help simplify the process and avoid costly setbacks.

 What Happens If You Can’t Pay Your Property Tax in California?

 In California, if property taxes are delinquent for more than five years, the county tax collector can launch a public auction for the property.
-This approach can make it more difficult to sell your home if you have overdue property taxes.
+This approach can make it more challenging to sell your home if you have overdue property taxes.

 How to Avoid California Tax for Selling a House?